Huawei Mate 30 Pro full review

 It is, at least, nice that this touch-sensitive zone remains active even when the phone's display is off, meaning you can adjust the volume blind, whilst listing to music, podcasts or other audio-only experiences.

-As for the panel itself, it looks to be a pleasing entrant in Huawei's ever-improving lineage of screens, although when viewed face-on there is a strange brightness drop-off effect that appears along the heavily curved edges of the display which is especially visible when on-screen content makes use of a white background - the rest of the time, however, it'll likely go unnoticed.
+As for the quality of the display itself, it looks to be a pleasing entrant in Huawei's ever-improving lineage of screens, although when viewed face-on there is a strange brightness drop-off that effects the heavily curved edges of the display, made especially visible when on-screen content makes use of a white background - the rest of the time, however, it'll likely go unnoticed.

 While the pixel density isn't as great as that of 2018's Mate 20 Pro, under real-world conditions, you'll likely be more than happy with the viewing experience offered up by this year's Mate.

-The OLED panel offers reliable outdoor visibility, great viewing angles and vivacious colours (helped by the default 'vivid' display mode in the phone's display settings menu), with full support for the DCI-P3 colour space and Huawei's typically robust display customisation options at your disposal.
+The OLED panel features reliable outdoor visibility, great viewing angles and vivacious colours (helped by the default 'vivid' display mode in the phone's display settings menu), with full support for the DCI-P3 colour space, HDR10 and Huawei's typically robust display customisation options at your disposal.

 The first square-jawed Mate